Postrantor/navigation.ros.org/concepts/convert/output.md

 5. Decision Trees 35

-- Reactive execution: TR programs enable reactive executions by continually mon- itoring the conditions and aborting actions when needed.
+- Reactive execution: TR programs enable reactive executions by continually monitoring the conditions and aborting actions when needed.
 - Intuitive structure: The list of condition-action rules is intuitive to design for small problems.

 The main disadvantages of a TR program are: